samoshkin/vim-mergetool/readme.md

 - Flexible layouts.
 You're not limited to default 2-way diff layout.
 You can use 3-way diff layout, or even setup window of 4 splits.
 Both horizontal and vertical splits are supported, and mix thereof.
 - Toggle between layouts during merge.
 You can have several layouts and toggle between them during merge.
 For example, you're using 2-way diff by default, but sometimes you want to quickly recall what's the state of a diff in the `BASE` revision, but don't want to keep 3rd `BASE` split constantly opened.
+- Customize layout splits as you like: resize, turn off syntax highlighting, turn off diff mode.
 - Choose preferred conflict side.
 By default `ours` side is picked up.
 But you can choose `ours`, `theirs` or `base` side of a conflict for `MERGED` file as a default, or work with raw conflict markers.
 - Conventional `LOCAL`, `REMOTE`, `BASE` history revisions are available to compare to as well.
 - Can be run as a `git mergetool`, or by opening a file with conflict markers from the running Vim instance.